 The employer is required to pay ER NICs and pension contributions for furloughed employees from August 2020.

 There are some useful examples of the costs to employers on the ICAEW website.

 8. What about PAYE and Employee National Insurance?

 Wages of furloughed employees will be subject to Income Tax and National Insurance as usual.
 Employees will also pay automatic enrolment contributions on qualifying earnings, unless they have chosen to opt-out or to cease saving into a workplace pension scheme.

-Yes, the rules for the grant will not displace the existing employment contract so we would expect the entitlement to holiday and sick pay to continue in line with employees’ contracts.
+Yes, the rules for the grant will not displace the existing employment contract so the entitlement to holiday and sick pay will continue in line with employees’ contracts.